HEALTH PROFESSIONALS SERVICES PROGRAM

 PROVIDES CONFIDENTIAL NON-DISCIPLINARY INDIVIDUALIZED MONITORING PROGRAMS

-In the 1994 legislative session the Health Professional Services Program (HPSP) was created.
+In the 1994 legislative session the Health Professionals Services Program (HPSP) was created.
 The purpose of the program is to provide a confidential non-disciplinary monitoring program to licensees who are unable to practice with reasonable skill and safety by reason of illness, use of alcohol, drugs, chemicals, or any other materials, or as a result of any mental, physical, or psychological condition.
 The program creates individualized monitoring programs to fit the specific condition and circumstances of the participant.
 This program is implemented through an agreement between the participant and HPSP, which requires cooperation and compliance from the participant, and which ensures that HPSP has access to information which confirms the participants adherence to the program and progress within it.
 The program can be terminated:

 1. Upon successful completion by the participant;